racemiller/server-layout/enterprise/notes.md

 - [ ] Clean up Portainer (stacks, networks, & volumes)

 ### Issues (add to issues?)
-- [ ] Restore wireguard config (originally stored in docker volume) - maybe use bind mount instead?
+- [x] Restore wireguard config (originally stored in docker volume) - maybe use bind mount instead?
 - [ ] Filebrowser isn't accessible
+- [ ] Netdata v1 isn't working

 ## Enterprise Brain Dump
 Right now I'm running OMV as the main OS, and this server is acting as a NAS as well as hosting almost all my Docker conatiners.